yanis112/modern-python-practices/README.md

-# 🚀 Project: \[modern-python-practices] - Coding Like a Pro
+# 🚀 Project: modern-python-practices - Coding Like a Pro

-Welcome to \[Ymodern-python-practices]!
-This project is not just about getting things done; it's about getting them done ***right*** (and with style 😎).
+Welcome to ***modern-python-practices*** This project is not just about getting things done; it's about getting them done ***right*** (and with style 😎).
 We believe in clean, efficient, and maintainable code, and we're not afraid to use the best tools to achieve that.

 ## Table of Contents